3DPrintDemon/BTT-Relay-v1.2-Moonraker_INSTANT_Power-On-Button/README.md

 You need these two pins as the BTT relay firmware requires a reset command while the `PSon` pin is high.
 If this is not the case & the `PSon` pin is low (off) & you hit reset the relay power up but trip out again after 8 seconds.
 This is normal.
 The `PSon` pin must be high (on) when the reset is pressed.
 The PowerUp physical button will activate both GPIO pins together when pushed meaning you only need a single push of the physical button to control both pins & re-power the printer instanly.

 ## Extra Bonus...
-As an added bonus you can add a second physical button to use as a physical Emergency Stop button!
+As an added bonus you can add a second physical button to a 4th GPIO pin to use as a physical Emergency Stop button!

 ```
 [button estop]